alexeygrigorev/mlwiki.org/index.php/Statistics__Making_Sense_of_Data_(coursera).md

 ---
-title: "Statistics: Making Sense of Data (coursera)"
 layout: default
 permalink: /index.php/Statistics__Making_Sense_of_Data_(coursera)
+tags:
+- coursera
+- statistics
+title: 'Statistics: Making Sense of Data (coursera)'
 ---

-# Statistics: Making Sense of Data (coursera)

 These are notes of an introductory course to [Statistics](Statistics)
 - https://www.coursera.org/account/records
 - taken in spring 2013